Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/distributed_train.md

 Then we need to config the connection between the machines in network.
 In OneFlow, the distributed machine called `node`.

 The network information of each node is stored as a `dict`.
 The key "addr" is corresponding to IP of this node.
-All the nodes are stored in a  `list`, use  `flow.env.machine` to connect OneFlow.
+All the nodes are stored in a `list` , use  `flow.env.machine` to connect OneFlow.
 OneFlow will automatically generate the connection between nodes.

 ```python
 nodes = [{"addr":"192.168.1.12"}, {"addr":"192.168.1.11"}]
 flow.env.machine(nodes)
 ```

-In the code above, we have two nodes in our distribution system.
+In the code above, we have two nodes in our distributed system.
 The IP is "192.168.1.12" and "192.168.1.11".

 It should be noted that the node 0 in list (in the above code is 192.168.1.12) is called `master node`.
 After the whole distributed training system starting, it will create the graph  and other nodes are waiting.
 When the graph is created, all nodes will receive a notice to know the other nodes they are in contact with and work together with decentralized way.